THE AMERICAN ASSOCIATION OF ENDOCRINE SURGEONS

 6.1 COMMITTEES.
 A majority of the Council may establish such committees from time to time as it shall deem appropriate and shall define the powers and responsibilities of such committees.
 The Council may establish one or more executive committees and determine the powers and duties of such executive committee or committees within the limits prescribed by law.

-A. Standing committees of the Association shall consist of the Membership Committee (composed of Council members), Program Committee, Education Committee, Research Committee, Information and Technology Committee, Accreditation Committee, Fellowship Committee, Foundation Committee, Community Based Surgeons, and CESQIP (Collaborative Endocrine Surgery Quality Improvement Program).
+A. Standing committees of the Association shall consist of the Membership Committee, Program Committee, Education Committee, Research Committee, Information and Technology Committee, Accreditation Committee, Fellowship Committee, Foundation Committee, Community Based Surgeons, and CESQIP (Collaborative Endocrine Surgery Quality Improvement Program).

 B. The Nominating Committee shall consist of the President and three immediate past Presidents.
 The most senior past President is chairman of the committee.